-I cannot stress enough how dangerous it could be to put yourself in that position with someone who may in fact reenforce the dysfunctional models you are trying to replace.
+I cannot stress enough how dangerous it could be to put yourself in a reparenting position with someone who may (deliberately or accidentally) reenforce the dysfunctional models you are trying to replace.
 Even someone who is well-meaning may have their own unhealthy parenting models or internal insecurities and needs for validation/attachment that they are working from.
 This may also apply to intra-system re-parenting arrangements, but with different potential outcomes.

-When one considers the track record of some organizations which have made it their business and primary concern to place abused children in the hands of those who can be trusted, it should be clear that this is not something which should be jumped into without seriously checking the waters, and it should be avoided if at all.
-(It is my personal opinion that one should have, implicit in the agreement, an understanding that the person is not truly your guardian, and that they cannot force you to remain in the circumstance.
-However, this is just my opinion, and I'm distrusting of authority in the first place.)
+When one considers the track record of government and non-profit organizations which have made it their business and primary concern to place abused, neglected, or orphaned children in the hands of those who can be trusted, it should be clear that external reparenting relationships are not something which should be jumped into without seriously checking the waters, and it should be avoided if at all possible.
+Raising children is an enormous responsibility, which challenges even the best of people.
+As we'll see below, raising traumatized system kids has it's own unique issues and challenges as well.

 As a person in part responsible for aspects of reparenting in many reality-contexts, I cannot stress HOW important it is to be cautious about this.
 Nonetheless, it's sometimes the only path.
 The key is knowing the prospective reparenter is utterly ethical and a skilled parent in a practical sense. - BP, for the Firewheel

-There are several important items to note about what a little needs to be reparented.
+There are several important items to note about what young system members need to be reparented.

-- A little can easily soak up every available moment of their parental figures to get their needs filled.
+- An inner child can easily soak up every available moment of their parental figures to get their needs filled.
 If these needs are being filled externally then they will front more often and throw the balance of your life off.
-Others (little or otherwise) may start acting out if they are unable to get front time, so littles need to have regulated front time like everyone else.
-But a little's attention and affection needs can't be put off.
-This creates a system-wide catch-22 between reparenting the inner children versus having time to adult or have hobbies or blow off steam or take care of setting and keeping appointments.
+Others (youngers or otherwise) may start acting out if they are unable to get front time, so these young folk need to have regulated front time like everyone else.
+But a young one's attention and affection needs can't be put off.
+This creates a system-wide catch-22 between externally reparenting the inner children versus having time to adult or have hobbies or blow off steam or take care of setting and keeping appointments.
 This is a major reason we suggest reparenting system kids within the system.

-- The best reparenting relationships provide constant attachment parenting (especially for infants and toddlers), monitoring, and leading a child through skills-development and developing self-responsibility, all balanced depending on the age of the child in question.
-A child needs constant care and needs to be able to explore their life's boundaries and their privileges, then anchor back to their parental figure for check-ins to get their security needs met.
+- The best reparenting relationships provide constant attachment parenting (especially for infants and toddlers), monitoring, and leading a child through skills-development and developing self-responsibility, all balanced depending on the age and abilities of the unique child in question.
+Young children needs constant care and need to be able to explore their life's boundaries and their privileges, then anchor back to their parental figure for check-ins to get their security needs met.

-- Losing a reparenting relationship can be an enormous setback for a little.
-Having already had lousy care when they were a body-child, the first time around (whether in terms of direct care, lack of care, inability or lack of protection from trauma or abuse, parental death or illness, etc.), there is often little room for extreme and sudden changes in the reparenting relationship can set back progress and make it more difficult to build trust and rapport again, regardless of any reason that the little might lose their parental figure.
+- Losing a reparenting relationship can be an enormous setback for a system child.
+Having already had lousy care when they were a body-child the first time around (for any of countless reasons), extreme and sudden changes in the reparenting relationship can set back progress and make it more difficult to build trust and rapport again, regardless of any reason that the system kid might lose their reparenting figure.

 External Parental Figures